Ozpyn/Oracle-Cloud-Lesson/readme.md

 Next, make a folder to house the bot: `mkdir BOTNAME`

-Install Discord Python with the following command `pip install discord.py`
+Install Discord Python with the following command `pip install -U discord.py`

 Make a file called `bot.py` and `config.json`.